mattcoast-sun/deep_research_simple/README.md

-# 🔬 Deep Research Agent
+# 🔬 Deep Research Tool

 A powerful AI-powered research assistant that takes complex questions and breaks them down into manageable sub-questions to provide comprehensive, well-researched answers.